nickciuffi/tech-quest/README.md

 # Tech stack:

-For the front-end I used Next.js to create static pages and get a faster rendered website.
+For the front-end I used Next.js to create static pages and get a faster rendered website. <br>
 It was also used figma for the design and SASS for styling.

 # Conclusion